Daily Life and Visiting

 Health Professional Visits

-As part of your care planning, we regularly work with you alongside local health professionals and multi-disciplinary teams, including the SALT team, District Nurses in Residential homes (or Community Nurses), Chiropodists and many others.
+As part of your care planning, we regularly work with you alongside local health professionals and multi-disciplinary teams, including the SALT team, District Nurses in residential homes (or Community Nurses), Chiropodists and many others.

 Personalising your room